frangin2003/groq-video-analyzer/README.md

 # groq-video-analyzer
 Find and extract video sequences with just your words! 🎥✨

-This app allows you to scan folders and video files, automatically extracting frames from each file, describing them using generative AI, and storing them as embeddings in a local vector database.
+This app allows you to analyze video files, automatically extracting frames eery 2 seconds, describing them using generative AI, and storing them as embeddings in a local vector database.
 You can then perform natural language searches to find specific sequences across all indexed videos.
 A sequence is a subset of a video, and a video can contain none or many sequences corresponding to the search.

 <ul>
 <li>📂 Scan folders and videos to extract frames, describe them with AI, and store them in a local database.</li>